timrogers/gh-migrate-project/README.md

   * Another organization or user account on GitHub.com (e.g. from a classic GitHub.com organization to [Enterprise Managed Users](https://docs.github.com/en/enterprise-cloud@latest/admin/identity-and-access-management/using-enterprise-managed-users-for-iam/about-enterprise-managed-users) organization)
   * GitHub Enterprise Server v3.10+

-## Limitations

-### Classic projects are not supported

-This tool can't migrate so-called classic Projects - only the newer version of [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects).

-Classic Projects can be migrated with [GitHub Enterprise Importer](https://docs.github.com/en/migrations/using-github-enterprise-importer) or [`ghe-migrator`](https://docs.github.com/en/enterprise-cloud@latest/migrations/using-ghe-migrator/about-ghe-migrator).

-### Not all data is migrated

-The following data is not migrated and will be skipped:

-- Views
-- The order of project items displayed in your views
-- Workflows
-- Iteration custom fields
-- Draft issues' assignees

-### Draft issues will show the person running the migration as the author

-Migrated draft issues will show as being created by the person who ran the migration at the time they ran the migration.
-A note will be prepended to the body with original author login and timestamp.

 ## Instructions

 ### Step 1.
 Install the GitHub CLI extension